curusarn/bash2zsh-complete/README.md

 - This is very immature project
 - Your bash completion needs to be a zsh compatible script (http://slopjong.de/2012/07/02/compatibility-between-zsh-and-bash/)
-- This only works with a subset of standard bash completion options and functions (create an issue)
+- This only works with a subset of standard bash completion options and functions

-### Issues

-I am more than happy to make this tool work for your bash completion script - create an issue.